Explore the intricacies of the hearing chair role.

-The Chairs certification course features a full-day online live training covering in-depth the topics of pre-hearing procedures, exchanges of investigation materials, understanding the difference between relevant evidence and directly-related evidence, assessing credibility, controlling questioning (with exercises), managing cross-examination, facilitating deliberation, and outcome rationale writing exercises.
+Title IX Hearing Chairs is a one-day course designed for individuals who will serve as a voting chair of a hearing panel/board and/or a single decision-maker.
+This course offers an in-depth look at pre-hearing procedures, exchanges of investigation materials, understanding the difference between relevant evidence and directly related evidence, assessing credibility, controlling questioning (with exercises), managing cross-examination, facilitating deliberation, and outcome rationale writing exercises.

 I’ve taken the two-day Hearing Decision-Maker course.
 Should I take this course?